-Now is the time to begin preparing spring food plots for the upcoming deer season!
+Now is the time to begin preparing food plots for the upcoming deer season!

 It may seem a little early, but with the warm weather that we have been having, now is the perfect time to begin preparing your site for a food plot.

-While it is a good time to begin preparing the site, you may want to wait a bit before actually seeding, depending on your area of the country.
+While early spring is a good time to begin preparing the site, you may want to wait a bit before actually seeding, depending on your area of the country.

 Food plots are one of the best ways to get deer to come out during the day.